 As mentioned in the pharmaceutical industry and market in the UK section, pharmaceutical companies add more economic value than any other sector.
 This sector is also very productive with each employee contributing more to the national economy than comparable manufacturing sectors.

-The graph below shows that in 2011 the GVA generated per employee within the pharmaceutical industry was significanly higher than other comparable manufacturing sectors.
+The graph below shows that in 2013 the GVA generated per employee within the pharmaceutical industry was significanly higher than other comparable manufacturing sectors.

-The UK based pharmaceutical industry directly employs around 68,000 people of which 23,000 work in research and development (R&D).
+The UK based pharmaceutical industry directly employs around 73,000 people of which 23,000 work in research and development (R&D).

-Click here for a larger versionNote: ONS have suppressed the total employment figures for 2013Source: ONS Business Enterprise Research and Development, 2011.
-ONS Annual Business Survey 2011 (provisional), Section C, Manufacturing, Release date 15 November 2012.
+Click here for a larger versionNote: ONS have suppressed the total employment figures for 2013Source: ONS Business Enterprise Research and Development, 2012.
+ONS Annual Business Survey 2012 (provisional), Section C, Manufacturing, Release date 14 November 2013

-The people employed in pharmaceutical R&D in the UK in 2011 was circa 23,000 people.
+The people employed in pharmaceutical R&D in the UK in 2013 was circa 23,000 people.

-Click here for a larger versionSource: ONS UK Business Enterprice Research and Development, 2011.
+Click here for a larger versionSource: ONS UK Business Enterprice Research and Development, 2013